Thomas A. Edison Congregational Church

 In 1930 efforts were made to purchase building lots on this site.
 The church is built on four lots that were owned by Newton – Whitcomb Properties.
 Dr. Robley Newton (Thomas Edison’s local physician) and Henry Whitcomb were members of the church.
 The Newton’s and Whitcomb’s made the purchase of the land possible.
 Again the denomination provided a grant and a loan to make it all possible.
 This church was the only building constructed in Edison Park during the depression.

 The first service held here was November 1, 1931.
-Our neighbor and friend of Pastor Anderson, Thomas A. Edison, unfortunately passed away October 18th and never saw the church realized.
 Edison’s wife, Mina continued to be a part of the church during its initial years.
 Following Thomas Edison’s death Mrs. Edison and her sister Mrs. Grace Hitchcock attended the church regularly during the winter months.
 Grace became a member.

-In 1964 the congregation changed the church to the Thomas A. Edison Congregational Church in his honor.
-In 1976 the church was declared a Historical Site by the Florida State House of Representatives.
+In 1964 the congregation changed the church to the Thomas A. Edison Congregational Church in honor of Thomas A. Edison.

 In 1980, the church joined the National Association of Congregational Christian Churches and is a member of its Florida association.
 The congregation is a self-governing church where duties and responsibilities are shared by all the members free from external control.